frequently asked questions

 Will the programme be tailored to the needs of the individual?

 Absolutely.
-The facilitator works with the individual (and the parents if the student is a young child) in order to develop a personalised programme.
+The facilitator works with the individual (and the parents if appropriate) in order to develop a personalised programme.
 The individual may want to focus on problems associated with spelling, handwriting, math, or attention deficits, as well as or instead of reading difficulties.
 As well as the basic Davis techniques, the facilitators will work one-on-one with the student, using other specialised Davis methods as appropriate to meet individual needs.

 Adults or children over the age of eight years.
 The individual must be motivated to complete the programme for themselves, not to please someone else.

-Can the Davis method help solve other learning problems?
+Can the Davis method help solve many types of learning problems?

 • Dyspraxia